AgnibhaRay/CeOS/README.md

 both the versions 32 and 64 bit are available

-# Minimum Requirements to run CeOS
+# Minimum Requirements to run CeOS 📲
-You just need a smartphone and its good to go😅😁 <br />
+You just need a smartphone📱 and its good to go😅😁 <br />
-For Tech Geeks😉  Here's the info <br />
+For Tech Geek🤓  Here's the info <br />
 CPU- dual core ARM chip <br />
 GPU- Integrated <br />
 RAM - 1GB <br />
 Storage- 8GB <br />

 Thatsss Alll you need😁😁😍😍

+# Update System
+Using AWS for pushing the latest update to your device.

 # Screenshots